wolfSSL/wolfssl/wolfcrypt/src/port/altera/README.md

   path against the device, including the explicit ECC and HMAC APIs.
 Building the test suite with `-DWC_USE_DEVID=0x4143` additionally routes the generic tests through the SDM.
+* Every SHA-256 on the port's device id costs a mailbox round trip of about 5 ms, whatever the message size.
+A DRBG created with that id hashes on the device too, so seed the DRBG from the SDM with an automatic mask that leaves hashing out (`WOLFSSL_ALTERA_FCS_AUTO_MASK`), or keep the DRBG on another device id, unless that latency is acceptable.
+* Streaming and hashing use anonymous memory files (`memfd_create`) named through `/proc/self/fd`, so `/proc` must be mounted.
+A hash context holds its whole message in such a file until `wc_Sha256Final()`; the ceiling is `WOLFSSL_ALTERA_FCS_HASH_MAX`.